o3de/sig-network/TRIAGE_GUIDE.md

 * Consider adding the `good-first-issue` label to identify issues that have straightforward/simple fixes for new contributors to fix.
 Examples could include config, docs, comments and testing changes.
 * Consider adding the `help-wanted` label for issues that do not have immediate resourcing and contributions by others would be welcome.

+## Additional Triage Tasks
-If time permits:
+If time permits (select some of these):

-* Review all open [bugs without acceptance](https://github.com/o3de/o3de/issues?q=is%3Aissue+is%3Aopen+label%3Asig%2Fnetwork+-label%3Afeature%2Fnetworking) and ensure they have `triage/accepted`.
+* Review all open [bugs without acceptance](https://github.com/o3de/o3de/issues?q=is%3Aissue+is%3Aopen+label%3Asig%2Fnetwork+-label%3Atriage%2Faccepted) and ensure they have `triage/accepted`.
   * Ensures issue that have been assigned to SIG are captured.
 * Review any open [blocker](https://github.com/o3de/o3de/issues?q=is%3Aissue+is%3Aopen+label%3Asig%2Fnetwork+label%3Apriority%2Fblocker) and [critical](https://github.com/o3de/o3de/issues?q=is%3Aissue+is%3Aopen+label%3Asig%2Fnetwork+label%3Apriority%2Fcritical) issues in the main repository:
-  * Ensure priority is still valid.
+  * Ensures priority is still valid.
+Ensures issues are still valid.
   * Assign any required commentators or ask for updates.
+* Review any PR for the SIG thats more than [30 days old](https://github.com/o3de/o3de/pulls?q=is%3Apr+is%3Aopen+label%3Asig%2Fnetwork+sort%3Acreated-asc) old, ensure PR appears to be active or ask contributor for to update PR or close out.
+  * Ensures PRs are still active and are not blocked on contributor or maintainer action.
-* Review any issue open for more than [90 days](https://github.com/o3de/o3de/issues?q=is%3Aissue+is%3Aopen+label%3Asig%2Fnetwork+sort%3Acreated-asc) and see if issue is still valid.
+* Review issues open for more than [90 days old](https://github.com/o3de/o3de/issues?q=is%3Aissue+is%3Aopen+label%3Asig%2Fnetwork+sort%3Acreated-asc)
-* Review any open `needs-triage` and `needs-sig` issues that may be for SIG-Network in [O3DE issues](https://github.com/o3de/o3de/issues?q=is%3Aissue+is%3Aopen+label%3Aneeds-sig+label%3Aneeds-triage+).
+  * Ensures issues are still relevant to SIG.

 ## Issue Workflow
 If you are assigned an issue to validate, work with requestor to get enough information to validate the issue.